Rohith055/Java-Learning-Streaks/readme.md

 ## Software and Versions
 The following software and tools were used:

-Java Development Kit (JDK): Version 17.0.2
+Java Development Kit (JDK): Version 17.0.2.
-IntelliJ IDEA: Community Edition 2023.1
+IntelliJ IDEA: Community Edition 2023.1.
-Git: Version 2.39.1
+Git: Version 2.39.1.

 ## Basics Covered
-Syntax and Basics: Data types, variables, operators, control structures (if-else, loops) Functions and Methods: Defining and using methods Introduction to OOP: Basic concepts of classes and objects
+Syntax and Basics: Data types, variables, operators, control structures (if-else, loops).
+Functions and Methods: Defining and using methods.
+Introduction to OOP: Basic concepts of classes and objects.

 ## Acknowledgements
 Thanks to the Java community and online resources for providing learning materials.